-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES

-- I. Out-of-Area and Air Travel: Recipients may be eligible to receive NET for out-of-town, out-of-state or airline travel if certain conditions are met. - 1.
-Recipients must receive prior authorization for out-of-area medical services from the DHCFP's fiscal agent or their MCO prior to requesting authorization for transportation. - 2.
-Recipients must request authorization for out-of-area and airline NET a minimum of 14 days prior to the travel date. - a.
-Exceptions to the 14-calendar day requirement may be granted if the recipient has a medical necessity to travel and could not have known 14 days in advance, as in the case of a donor organ becoming available for a transplant surgery that must occur out of the area. - b.
-Exceptions to the 14-day requirement will be granted for recipients who are discharged to or from an out-of-area acute-care facility; an out-of-state nursing facility; or otherwise detained in a juvenile detention facility. - c.
+- c.
 Other exceptions may be granted from time to time if they are in the best financial interest of the State. - 3.
 Recipients are required to travel by the least expensive mode of transportation available that will accommodate their medical requirements. - 4.
 Recipients are required to make use of any low-cost accommodations available for out-of-area travel, such as Ronald McDonald houses, and will not be authorized or reimbursed for higher costs unless the recipient can demonstrate to the NET broker that the low-cost accommodations in the area were unavailable at the time the recipient required them. - 5.
 Recipients may incur higher costs for accommodations if they demonstrate that this will reduce the overall cost of out-of-area travel. - 6.
 Out-of-area costs for lodging, meals, and other necessary items are reimbursed by the NET broker in accordance with the current GSA rates with the exception of mileage, which is compensated according to the terms of this Chapter.
 For all travel expenses excluding mileage, the recipient, escort(s) and live organ donor will be reimbursed at actual costs up to limits set by the GSA.
 The recipient, escort(s), and/or donor must submit receipts documenting expenditures to the NET broker if requesting reimbursement.
-Two parents may accompany a child under 12 months old and will receive a single reimbursement for lodging.
-Meals will be reimbursed for both parents.
+Two parents may accompany a child under twelve (12) months old, and will receive a single reimbursement for lodging.
+Meals will be reimbursed for both parents. - 7.
+Recipients and their escorts are not reimbursed for the cost of meals if free meals are available at meal time. - 8.
+Recipients must submit their request for reimbursement within 60 calendar days after completing the out-of-area trip. - 9.
+Recipients who have recurring requirements to receive out-of-area trips for a single treatment or multiple treatments for the same diagnoses, may have multiple trips a month authorized but no more than five trips may be authorized at one time. - J. Transportation services and per diem are covered for new parent(s) to care for a newborn less than 12 months of age receiving treatment on an inpatient basis in a facility. - K. NET services may be authorized for a recipient residing in an inpatient treatment facility to allow the resident to attend a therapeutic home visit, in-state or out-of-state, when such visits are part of the resident's treatment plan.
+It is the responsibility of the inpatient treatment facility to obtain transportation for eligible recipients for all therapeutic home visits by calling the NET broker.
+NET services are not available to family members to visit a recipient residing in an inpatient treatment facility.
+The NET broker may authorize NET services for therapeutic home visits within the following criteria:

-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES